zlwaterfield/scramble/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

+## Development

+When developing you'll need to run `npx tailwindcss -i libs/tw-input.css -o libs/tw-output.css --minify --watch` in order to build the css on the fly.

 > Currently pending review on Chrome Web Store.
 Once approved, you can install it from there.

 ## Usage